Marple Rifle and Pistol Club membership for Juniors

 suitable volunteer?
 Remember that your adult will have to stay at the club the

-whole time that you are shooting.
+whole time that you are there.

 We are not a créche and will not accept any responsibility